NomiasSR/quasar-cordova-bluetooth-serial/README.md

 # quasar-cordova-bluetooth-serial
-Simply project to help people how to use quasar cordova with bluetooth serial plugin
+Simple project to help people how to use quasar cordova with bluetooth serial plugin